Harry de Gorter

 460 Warren Hall • Phone: 607.255.8076

 Prior to Cornell, he was on faculty at the University of Guelph Ontario and worked for the International Trade Policy Division of Agriculture and Agri-Food Canada in Ottawa.
-He has long been actively involved in advising many governments and international organizations on issues related to agriculture trade policy and renewable energy including the World Bank, OECD, IMF, WTO, UNCTAD Geneva, Inter-American Development Bank, UN-FAO Rome, California Air Resources Board, EU Commission; USAID; Government of Canada; UNICA Sao Paulo; ICONE Sao Paulo; Cato Institute, UNIGRAINS Paris, Kraft Foods International, ICTSD Geneva and the Swedish International Development Agency.
+He has long been actively involved in advising many governments and international organizations on issues related to agriculture trade policy and renewable energy including the World Bank, OECD, IMF, WTO, UNCTAD, Inter-American Development Bank, UN-FAO Rome, California Air Resources Board, EU Commission; USAID; Government of Canada; UNICA Sao Paulo; ICONE Sao Paulo; Cato Institute, UNIGRAINS Paris, Kraft Foods International, ICTSD Geneva and the Swedish International Development Agency.

 Harry de Gorter has published over 100 scholarly articles and book chapters, including in the International Library of Critical Writings in Economics, Handbook of Economics, and Princeton Encyclopedia of the World Economy.
 In 2011, he won the Quality of Communication Award of the American Applied Economics Association (also won the same award with a chapter in a book 1991, 2006), Honorable Mention for the Outstanding Journal Article in the American Journal of Agricultural Economics in 2008 and the Outstanding Journal Article in the Journal of Agricultural and Resource Economics in 1993.